-Sewage capacity/ water
+Sewage capacity

-Thames Water's draft five-year plan 2015 - 2020 does not appear to contain any proposals to improve the sewage treatment works at Farnham.
-There is concern that the works will be able to accommodate the development options included in the Neighbourhood Plan.
+Thames Water's five-year plan 2015 - 2020 does not contain any proposals to improve the capacity of sewage treatment works at Farnham and they have confirmed that the works will be able to accommodate the development proposed in the Neighbourhood Plan.
+Thames Water have stated that they intend to carry out odour improvement works at Farnham Sewage Treatment Works (STW) in the current business plan period 2015 - 2020.